Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2024, Sherwood Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2025, Sherwood Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading by 3 percentage points in approaches, meets, and masters and in math by 7 percentage points in approaches, meets, and in masters.

 2022-23: Reading: 73% (approaches), 50% (meets), 24% (masters); Math: 63% (approaches), 33% (meets), 11% (masters) Baseline Year

-Strategy 1: SWE will participate in the practice of keeping class data trackers and student goal setting.
+Strategy 1: SWE will participate in the practice of entering data on trackers and in student goal setting.
 This focus on data will increase student ownership of their learning and progress.
 Technology tools (printers & ink) may need to be purchased in order to review and print data.

 Intervention Specialist